Care of Buildings

-The aim of this project is to investigate whether ivy growing on masonry surfaces causes deterioration or acts protectively.
-The research questions being addressed are:
+The aim of this project was to investigate whether ivy growing on masonry surfaces causes deterioration or acts protectively.
+The research questions addressed were:

 - How does ivy alter the micro- and macro-climate at the surface of the stone and are the changes favourable?